 USCIS (United States Custom and Imigration Services) counselors or officers at the local U.S. embassy must ensure that students can live in the U.S. and pay their tuition without working.
 Proof of availability of funds can be demonstrated either directly by prospective students or indirectly through sponsorship.

 To provide proof availability of funds through sponsorship, a U.S. citizen or a legal resident of the U.S. must fill out Affidavit of Support (I-134 form) declaring his or her intent to support the student with tuition, room and board, and living costs.
 Form I-134 does not constitute legal obligation, but is solely a declaration of intent.
-The sponsor also needs to provide a letter from his or her bank, reflecting existence of funds (minimum $12,500 for the Business Program, $31,000 for Healthcare Programs and $11,400 for ESL, preferably in the savings account, plus $4,000 additionally for each dependent, such as a spouse or children).
+The sponsor also needs to provide a letter from his or her bank, reflecting existence of funds (minimum $12,500 for the AAS in Business Administration program, $31,000 for Healthcare Programs and $11,400 for VESL and ESL programs, preferably in the savings account, plus $4,000 additionally for each dependent, such as a spouse or children).
 The sponsor also must provide a letter from his or her employer stating annual salary or a copy of the prior year’s federal tax return.

 Related Useful Links